romi/romi-robots-docs/docs/wip-peter/index.md

 ## Web interface

 Romi includes a web-based interface that allows you to view the available apps.
-The root of the web interface is the directory romi-apps/apps/romi-interface.
-Below, we exmplain how to set up a web server.
+The root of the web interface is the directory `romi-apps/apps/romi-interface`.
+Later in the documentation, we will explain how to set up a web server to access the interface.

 ![](screenshot-interface.png)